Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Equilibrium Matsubara GLE

 where the driving terms are

 and

 which give \eqnn{eq:K}{eq:L} of Sec.~\ref{sec:matsubara_gle}.
-If $\partial K_n (t)/\partial t$ is defined, the two driving terms are related as\footnote{This is assuming that the derivative of $K_n(t)$ is defined, which seems always to be the case except for a white noise bath at $t=0$.}
+When $\partial K_n (t)/\partial t$ is defined, the two driving terms are related by\footnote{This is assuming that the derivative of $K_n(t)$ is defined, which seems always to be the case except for a white noise bath at $t=0$.}